opensafely/documentation/docs/getting-started/tutorial/creating-an-opensafely-project/index.md

 If you do not already have a GitHub account, you should create one first.

-=== "Web browser (online)"

 Visit [GitHub](https://github.com) and click the "Sign up" button.
 You will have to provide an email address and password.
 GitHub will also send you a confirmation email containing a link that you need to visit to confirm your account.

 #### Securing your GitHub account